DreamWorksMakerspace/Covid-19-Face-Sheild/README.md

 The face Sheild mask

-As we are all aware of the wide spread Corona virus, and also that it is a respiratory virus a great way to fight against it is a Face Sheild.
+As we are all aware of the wide spread of Corona virus and also as it is a respiratory virus, a great way to fight against it is a Face Sheild.
 Over the last few weeks we have seen a lot of demand for these masks and also that masks are running out of stock.
 We have also designed a Face Sheild using laser cutting in order to lend our help in fighting against this